marcotallone/templates/small_c++/python_project/README.md

 > 🚨 **WARNINGS**:
 >
 > * **DO NOT CHANGE** THE NAMES OF THE FOLDERS or THE POSITIONS OF THE FILES: that might lead to errors and it might require to rewrite the cmake...
-> * ⚠️⚠️⚠️ **DO NOT COPY THIS README IN THE EXAM FOLDER!** ⚠️⚠️⚠️
+> * ⚠️⚠️⚠️ **DO NOT COPY THIS README IN THE FINAL PROJECT FOLDER!** ⚠️⚠️⚠️
 > * This set-up has been tested and I've used it myself successfully, but I suggest you test it before the exam so you can get familiar using it.
-Right now this template only works for exams in which a cmake+pybinding set-up is required and it's only able to compile the C++ code into a shared library (small modifications are required for a static one).
+Right now this template only works for a cmake+pybinding set-up and it's only able to compile the C++ code into a shared library (small modifications are required for a static one).
 You're more than welcome to signal any problem by opening an issue in this repository.

 Good Luck 🍀